fftvis: A Non-Uniform Fast Fourier Transform Based Interferometric Visibility Simulator: Introduction

 As a result, accurate and efficient simulation tools have become an essential component of all modern 21\,cm experiments.
 By enabling controlled, end-to-end analyses, these tools provide insight into how specific choices impact the final power spectrum measurement.
-Such simulations allow for a comprehensive validation of specific components of an analysis pipeline, including understanding the influence of various instrumental systematics and their mitigation strategies \citep{2019ApJ...884..105K, 2022MNRAS.514.1804J, 2024arXiv240608549R}, the consequences of calibration errors \citep{2016MNRAS.461.3135B, 2017MNRAS.470.1849E, 2019ApJ...875...70B, 2019MNRAS.487..537O, 2020MNRAS.492.2017J}, the robustness of power spectrum estimators \citep{2018ApJ...868...26C}, the development and validation of new calibration frameworks \citep{2022MNRAS.517..935S, 2022ApJ...938..151E, 2023ApJ...943..117B, 2024MNRAS.532.3375C}, and the characterization of the effects of radio frequency interference and incomplete data sampling \citep{2020MNRAS.498..265W, 2023MNRAS.520.5552P, 2024MNRAS.535..793B, 2025ApJ...979..191C}.
+Such simulations allow for a comprehensive validation of specific components of an analysis pipeline, including understanding the influence of various instrumental systematics and their mitigation strategies \citep{2019ApJ...884..105K, 2022MNRAS.514.1804J, 2024arXiv240608549R}, the consequences of calibration errors \citep{2016MNRAS.461.3135B, 2017MNRAS.470.1849E, 2019ApJ...875...70B, 2019MNRAS.487..537O, 2020MNRAS.492.2017J}, the robustness of power spectrum estimators \citep{2018ApJ...868...26C}, the development and validation of new calibration frameworks \citep{2021MNRAS.503.2457B, 2022MNRAS.517..910S, 2022MNRAS.517..935S, 2022ApJ...938..151E, 2023ApJ...943..117B, 2024MNRAS.532.3375C}, and the characterization of the effects of radio frequency interference and incomplete data sampling \citep{2020MNRAS.498..265W, 2023MNRAS.520.5552P, 2024MNRAS.535..793B, 2025ApJ...979..191C}.

-Additionally, the growing adoption of Bayesian inference methods in 21\,cm cosmology has highlighted an increasing interest in fast and precise visibility simulations \citep{2023MNRAS.520.4443B, 2023ApJS..266...23K, 2024MNRAS.534.2653M, 2024MNRAS.530.3412Z, 2024RASTI...3..607G, 2024RASTI...3..400W}.
+Additionally, the growing adoption of Bayesian inference methods in 21\,cm cosmology has highlighted an increasing interest in fast and precise visibility simulations \citep{2016ApJS..222....3Z, 2016MNRAS.462.3069S, 2017arXiv170103384S, 2019MNRAS.488.2904S, 2023MNRAS.520.4443B, 2023ApJS..266...23K, 2024MNRAS.534.2653M, 2024MNRAS.530.3412Z, 2024RASTI...3..607G, 2024RASTI...3..400W}.
 These Bayesian techniques typically focus on constraining individual aspects of the analysis, such as instrumental beam patterns, sky emission models, or systematics, utilizing forward modeling to constrain specific subsets of parameters efficiently.
-Recently, however, \citealt{2025arXiv250407090K} presented a comprehensive, end-to-end forward modeling simulation framework that directly compares the simulated visibilities to the observed data, significantly increasing computational demands.
-This full-scale approach highlights an even more pressing need for computationally efficient visibility simulators, capable of supporting extensive parameter exploration within these complex, high-dimensional inference frameworks.
+Recently, however, \citealt{2025arXiv250407090K} presented a forward modeling simulation framework that directly compares simulated visibilities against observed data, including a parameterized beam, sky, and 21\,cm model as part of the optimization routine, significantly increasing computational demands.
+This approach highlights an even more pressing need for computationally efficient visibility simulators, capable of supporting extensive parameter exploration within these complex, high-dimensional inference frameworks.

 Perhaps most importantly, simulations provide a means to rigorously test and validate analysis pipelines from start to finish.
 By generating mock observations that incorporate the full complexity of real data, including realistic astrophysical and cosmological models, noise, and instrumental effects, experiments are now able to robustly assess signal loss, calibration bias, and foreground leakage by processing these simulations through to the final power spectrum estimation.
 Such end-to-end tests are essential for building confidence in upper limits reported \citep{2019PASA...36...26B, 2020MNRAS.493.1662M, 2022ApJ...924...85A, 2024PASA...41...67L}.
 Given the scale of modern radio arrays, such validation efforts often require simulating datasets of immense size and complexity, encompassing thousands of frequency channels and integrations, hundreds of antennas, and sky models with millions of components.
 As a result, advances in simulator efficiency and scalability are not only beneficial but are necessary for the continued progress and reliability of 21\,cm cosmological analyses.